 OK, let’s assume you’ve gotten great at picking the right projects to do to benefit the company.
 How do you know you can actually accomplish the ones you’ve picked with the resources you have?
 If you’re like most companies I’ve seen, it’s done on a wing and a prayer.
 But there’s a better way.

 Last time, I wrote about ways to pick projects that satisfy the company’s “SHOULD do” dimension: ones that are strategic, financially beneficial, risk mitigating, or legally mandated, for example.
 I set out practical guidelines for the process of selection in that dimension, to ensure as level a playing field as is possible.
-And I left it for this follow-on post to discuss the other dimension, the “CAN do” dimension, which needs to calibrate the list of chosen projects to what can actually be accomplished by the available resources.
+And I left it for this follow-on post to discuss prioritization from the perspective of the other dimension, the “CAN do” dimension, which needs to calibrate the list of chosen projects to what can actually be accomplished by the available resources.

 Both dimensions inform each other, of course; they’re not independent or sequential.
 In other words, the company might be able to tackle five smaller projects rather than one huge project, and figuring out if it’s a good idea to actually make that trade-off will be based on executive judgment of the benefits in both scenarios.